 He completed medical school at Wake Forest University School of Medicine and his undergraduate was done at North Carolina State University in Finance.
 He is a Masters in Public Health candidate at the University of North Carolina School of Public Health.

-Satish Misra is third year resident physician in Internal Medicine at the Johns Hopkins School of Medicine.
+Satish is a cardiology fellow at the Johns Hopkins School of Medicine.
 He has completed degrees in Biochemistry and Economics at the University of North Carolina-Chapel Hill.
-He completed medical school at the Johns Hopkins School of Medicine.
+He completed medical school and residency at the Johns Hopkins School of Medicine.

 Satish has a particular interests in healthcare systems research, health information technology, and medical education, all with an eye to how we can better train and equip healthcare providers to work with patients in improving their health.
 He believes that emerging technology can help reinforce the fundamental team aspect of healthcare, bringing providers and patients together to help them live healthy lives.
 Satish is a partner in iMedicalApps, and will be providing commentary as well as app reviews.